 The submissions site is likely to become very busy towards the deadline, so we recommend that you begin your application as early as possible.
 Please also check through the Submissions Guidelines document for more information about file sizes and formats.

 When will I hear back about being selected and what is the process?

 Applications are checked and the selection panel meet to consider the work in two rounds.
 Once submissions are closed, all digital documentation will be reviewed for errors and applicants will be contacted with any queries.
-A list will be made up and applicants will be notified about whether or not the panel wish to see more of their work in person.
+A list will be made up and applicants will be notified about whether or not the panel wish to see their work in person.
 Works requested for viewing will be collected for a second round of selection.
-Applicants will be notified of the panel’s final decision shortly afterwards.
+Artists will be notified whether or not they have been shortlisted by end of March 2020.